openebs/openebs/contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md

 - Submit your Pull Request

 The following sections describe some guidelines that can come in handy with the above process.
-*Followed by the guidelines, is a cheat sheet with frequently used git commands.*
+*Followed by the guidelines, is a [cheatsheet](./contribute/git-cheatsheet.md) with frequently used git commands.*

 ## Submit an Issue describing your proposed change.

 Some general guidelines when submitting issues for developer documentation:
 - If the proposed change requires an update to the existing page, please provide a link to the page in the issue.
+- If you want to add a new page, then go ahead and open an issue.

 You can also help with some existing issues under this category available at [developer documentation issues list](https://github.com/openebs/openebs/labels/documentation%2Fdevel)

 ## Create your development branch.

-- Fork the openebs repository and if you had previously forked, rebase with master to fetch latest changes
+- Fork the [OpenEBS](www.github.com/openebs/openebs) repository and if you have forked it already, rebase with master branch to fetch latest changes to your local system.
 - Create a new development branch in your forked repository with the following naming convention: *"task description-#issue"*

-  Example:
-     This change is being developed with the branch named : OpenEBS-DevDoc-PR-Workflow-#213
+  **Example:**     This change is being developed with the branch named : OpenEBS-DevDoc-PR-Workflow-#213

 ## Commit your changes
 - Reference the issue number along with a brief description in your commits